Framzy/Web-Portofolio-Profile/README.md

 # Framzy Profile

-Created by vite + react + typescript
+This web created by vite + react + typescript